 London is home to the world’s oldest underground rail network.
 The London Underground system is made up of 11 lines, which make travelling anywhere in the metropolis quick and easy.
 The Tube generally runs from around 5am to midnight.
 There is also a 24-hour service operating on Fridays and Saturdays on several lines.

 Although the Tube is the quickest way to travel in London, it gets very crowded during morning and evening rush hours (7am to 9am and 5.30pm to 7pm respectively).
 The Tube also gets incredibly hot and stuffy during the summer, so it's worth carrying a bottle of water.

 Buses can be a quick and efficient mode of transport for travelling short distances or outside central London.
 It can also be a nice alternative for those who want to see more of the city.

-London has an extensive bus network with more than 700 routes.
-Each bus stop has a sign listing the routes that pass through.
-Bus routes are identified by a number and sometimes letters.
-Buses display the route number at the front, side and rear.
+London has an extensive bus network with more than 700 routes, and each bus stop has a sign listing the routes.
+Bus routes are identified by a number and sometimes letters, and buses display the route number at the front, side and rear.
 They also have their location and direction of travel on them.

 Docklands Light Railway

-The Docklands Light Railway (DLR) is a dedicated light rail network that operates in East London and connects with the Tube network at several stops.
-The DLR operates on a driverless system and runs above ground on much of its route.
+The Docklands Light Railway (DLR) is a dedicated light-rail network that operates in East London and connects with the Tube network at several stops.
+The DLR operates on a driverless system.

 National Rail services are especially useful to expats who are commuting into London from outlying areas.